sisl/NeRFSafetyValidation/README.md

 By leveraging a NeRF as a surrogate model, exploring potential failure modes and vulnerabilities in safety validation becomes comprehensive.
 The detailed and realistic scene representations provided by NeRFs align with the objectives of creating a controlled and authentic testing environment, allowing for a more nuanced evaluation of the environment under diverse and challenging conditions.
 This integration not only enhances the reliability of safety validation but also contributes to the development of more robust and adaptive autonomous systems, ultimately fostering greater confidence in the deployment of autonomous vehicles in real-world scenarios.

+In addition, this project introduces uncertainty quantification in the context of NeRFs for safety validation.
+By employing methods such as the Gaussian Approximation and the Bayesian Laplace Approximation, we can better understand and quantify the uncertainty associated with the surrogate model’s predictions.
+This is then incorporated into the framework via a reward function within the NeRF simulator.
+The reward function was designed to continuously sample more likely and certain disturbance vectors, leading to more realistic failure modes.
+This further enhances the robustness of the safety validation process by providing more reliable and trustworthy results.

 ---

 [NeRF](http://www.matthewtancik.com/nerf) (Neural Radiance Fields) is a method that achieves state-of-the-art results for synthesizing novel views of complex scenes.